DWTechs/efficient-git/content/_index.md

 You can determine exactly what changed, who changed it, and why.

 **It is mandatory for coordinating work among multiple people on a project**, and for tracking progress over time by saving “checkpoints”.
-Understanding how to use it will give a major boost to your resume.
+Understanding how to use it will give a major boost to your daily life.

 Git can be a massive waste of time and money when your development team is not using it properly.

-Learn how to Git efficiently with your team with the help of this guide.
+Learn **how to Git efficiently** with your team with the help of this guide.

 {{< button relref="/overview" size="large" >}}Getting Started{{< /button >}}